 - Extended time for exams means that the student is given “time and a half” to complete the exam (i.e., for a 50-minute exam, a student with this accommodation is given 75 minutes).
 Time and a half is the standard accommodation at the post-secondary level.

 - Double time for exams means that the student is given twice as long to complete an exam (i.e., for a 60-minute exam, the student with this accommodation is given 120 minutes).
-Double time is considered for students who have demonstrated that time and a half is not sufficient to provide access.
+Double time is typically reserved for students who have an impairment that drastically diminishes their ability to complete an assessment due to a sensory or mobility impairment.

 - The Office of Accessibility Resources (OAR) strongly encourages instructors to proctor extended time exams if their schedules allow for it.